faradayio/node_smartystreets/README.md

 `-x, --column-suffix [text]`

 Not required.
 Default empty string.
 This is the suffix applied to all columns that are added to your output file. `delivery_line_1` could become `delivery_line_1_suffixGoesHere`

-`-r, --redis [url]`

-Not required.
-Default empty string.
-If specified, this program will cache results from smartystreets in redis.

-Url format: `redis://[db-number[:password]@]host:port[?option=value]`

-This is useful in a couple different situations.
-It will allow you to resume partially completed geocoding, more easily recover from errors, and speed things up if you have a lot of duplicate addresses.

 ## Geocoding stream API